Ngopimas/profile-minimal/src/content/blog/250211-async-localstorage.md

 ## Introduction

-LocalStorage is a simple and convenient way to store data in the browser.
-However, as applications grow, you might need to handle these operations asynchronously, especially if you plan to replace localStorage with other storage solutions with HTTP API calls in the future.
-Let's explore how to create async functions for localStorage and a custom React hook to manage these operations.
+While localStorage provides a straightforward way to store data in the browser, it's nature can become limiting as your application grows.
+What if you need to switch to an API-based storage in the future?
+By implementing an asynchronous wrapper around localStorage, you can future-proof your code and make it more flexible without sacrificing simplicity.

 ## Prerequisites